Updated July 2024 for clarity and to remove anachronisms. Prices updated.

 Dialogue for video

-Professionals might well be using the Sanken CS-1E ($850), Sennheiser MKH 416 ($1000), Sanken CS-3E ($1450), Sennheiser MKH 70 ($1750), or Schoeps CMC641 ($1920).
-And these are only mono.
+Professionals might use the Sennheiser MKH 416 (€750), Sennheiser MKH 8070 (€1550), Sanken CS-1E (€1020), or Sanken CS-3E (€1860).
 Don't say I didn't warn you about prices!

-Carrying a boom rig mandates a strong physical presence that may not be suitable for all recordings.
 The second method involves putting a lavalier mic directly on the subject, either in plain sight, hidden under clothing, hung around the neck, etc. These small condenser microphones are often available in different colours (white, black, flesh) to aid in camouflaging their presence.
-A good lavalier will resist noise from clothing, the wire itself, and other sources.
+A good lavalier will resist noise from clothing and other sources.
 They are omni or cardioid in pattern.

-Professionals might use lavs by Audio-Technica, Countryman, Sony, Tram, and several other firms, with prices usually around the $400-600 mark.
-If you want a cheaper solution the Shure WL183 is $185.
-But don't forget you still need all the other accessories to form a complete solution.
+Professionals use lavs by Audio-Technica, Countryman, Sony, Tram, and several other firms, with prices around €400-600.
+A cheaper solution is the Shure WL183 is €180.
+Don't forget the mounting accessories.

 Interviews and ENG

-Favoured omnidirectional dynamic microphones include the Electrovoice RE50/B ($180), Sennheiser MD-42 ($200), and Beyerdynamic M58 ($260).
-The only thing you need to watch out for is that dynamic mics have low sensitivity and thus need a lot more gain to get to a decent signal strength.
+Be aware that dynamic mics have low sensitivity and so need more gain to reach a decent signal strength.
 Unfortunately smaller recorders are often shy on gain, so try to get the "hottest" possible mic.
-(Of those listed, this would be the Sennheiser MD-42.)
+Favoured omnidirectional dynamic microphones include the Electrovoice RE50/B (€280) and Sennheiser MD-42 (€200).

-The Sennheiser MD-46 ($200) is a cardioid version of the MD-42.
-This pick-up pattern will require slightly more care in use, but will capture less of the environmental sound; this might be beneficial depending on your usage.
+The Sennheiser MD-46 (€240) is a cardioid version of the MD-42.
+This pick-up pattern will require slightly more care in use, but will capture less of the environmental sound.
 Consider how much control you will have over the interview situation, and if it is indeed desirable to get some environmental sounds for context.
-You might very well want an omni and a cardioid, so you have the flexibility to use the right tool for the situation.
+You might very well want an omni and a cardioid, so you have the flexibility to use the right mic for the situation.

 Music concerts

 Discussing which electrets to buy is complicated enough to reserve for another article.
-You can buy a pair of capsules for $4 and solder up a set yourself that will work with PIP.
-Or you can purchase a pair of DPA 4060 for $1000 and run them off phantom power.
+You can buy a pair of capsules for €10 and solder a set.
+Or you can purchase a pair of DPA 4060 for €900 and run them off phantom power.
 The good folk at Tapers' Section can help you spend your money.

 Nature or soundscape recordings